 Look, during quarantine, life hasn't been so bad for us - I live in a country with a very small amount of cases, and while we have had to stay home, and have sometimes felt board, I know in my heart that things could be a lot worse.
 That being said, I am now getting … Continue reading Guys – The Library is back open

-As we are all spending more time at home, I have been spending more time reflecting on the things I own and what brings value to my life.
-In particular, I have been reading and viewing books and DVD's that I already own, some of which I have owned since I was a kid.
-I … Continue reading 3 Things Minimalism has taught me about growing up
+As we are all spending more time at home, I have been spending that time reflecting on the things I own and what brings value to my life.
+In particular, I have been reading books, sorting through trinkets and watching DVD's that I already own, some of which I have owned since I was a … Continue reading What has minimalism taught me about growing up?

 My partner and I have decided we need to do more activities on the weekend to get out of the house.
 Some weekends, we are so tired, we spend the whole weekend in and can't be convinced to leave the house, but we also know sometimes, it's just as healthy to get out of the … Continue reading 4 Things we want to learn this year

 In this current climate, it is hard to go 5 minutes without hearing about coronavirus, but where I am from, we are also headed right for flu season - fast.
 While I think that it is important that we take care of our medical needs, without too much concern for the waste, there are certainly … Continue reading 5 Zero Waste Hacks to keeping hygienic on the go